burakiskender/NEO-NEP5/README.md

 This Repository contains

-    1.Create NEP-5 token.docx  and Create NEP-5 token.pdf file that describes how to deploy nep-5 token.
+    1."Create NEP-5 token.docx"  and "Create NEP-5 token.pdf" file that describes how to deploy nep-5 token.

-    2.NeoContract2.avm bytecode for the nep-5 token deployment.
+    2."NeoContract2.avm" bytecode for the nep-5 token deployment.

-    3.Contract1.cs c# source code for this token.
+    3."Contract1.cs" c# source code for this token.

 Nep-5 token has these operations: